-“Oh yes,” said the old man, his voice dropping to a conspiratorial whisper, “treasure.
-Lots o’ treasure,” he paused and looked at each of them in turn.
-“Ye knows what grave-goods is?
-Where Milord was from, they buried their noble dead with presents.
+“Oh yes,” said the old man, his voice dropping to a conspiratorial whisper.
+“Treasure.
+Lots o’ treasure,” he paused and looked at them in turn.
+“You knows what grave-goods is?
+Where Milord was from, they liked to bury their noble dead with presents.
 So’s that when the dead wake up, they still has their favorite play-pretties with them,” he babbled.

 Something about his manner pulled Aeryn up short.
 She couldn’t understand why the old man was this talkative with them.
 Why would he brag about the family’s grave goods to complete strangers when he didn’t trust the orcs or goblins?

-“And where are we going to get all warm and rested?” asked Aeryn shivering as another blast of wintery wind whipped through the ravine.
+“And where will we get all warm and rested?” asked Aeryn, shivering as another blast of wintry wind whipped through the ravine.

-The old man pulled a large leaf out of his tunic and drew a rough outline of the island using a stick and some of the black mud at their feet.
-Aeryn could see that he had lined the inside of his threadbare tunic with the leaves.
+The old man pulled a large leaf out of his tunic.
+He drew a rough outline of the island using a stick and some of the black mud at their feet.
+Aeryn could see that he had lined the inside of his shirt with the leaves.
 He turned the leaf sideways and drew a few humps on the left side just inside the outline.

-“These be the western hills,” he said pointing to the humps he had drawn.
+“These be the western hills,” he said, pointing to the humps he had drawn.
 “Nothing there but scrub brush and goats.”
-He said dismissively, then drew another hump and a few squares on the opposite side of the outline of the island.
+He drew another hump and a few squares on the opposite side of the outline of the island.